The Naked Gun 2½: The Smell of Fear: Cast

-Additionally, Vitamin C plays the singer at the blues bar.
+Additionally, Colleen Fitzpatrick plays the Blues Singer at The Blues Note.
 Mel Tormé and Zsa Zsa Gabor appear as themselves.
 "Weird Al" Yankovic, who had an appearance as himself in the first film, plays a criminal at the police station.
 Gina Mastrogiacomo portrays the sex shop worker.
 The Chicago Bears players are portrayed by Lee Terri, Claude Jay McLin, Manny Perry, and Alex Zimmerman.
+Raynor Scheine also appears, delivering his line, "You're on my groin."

 Production

 Despite being set in Washington, D.C., production took place in the Greater Los Angeles area between November 1990 and March 1991, alongside the Jim Abrahams comedy Hot Shots! which came out the same year.

 Music

 As with the first Naked Gun film, the original music for the second installment was composed and orchestrated by veteran soundtrack composer Ira Newborn, including the big-band theme for the Naked Gun/Police Squad! franchise.
 Several of the orchestral movements revolve around two other Newborn pieces: "Drebin - Hero!" (used at the top of the pre-credit sequence, from the Paramount-logo animation onward) and the romantic "Thinking of Him" (immediately after the credits).
 Seasoned Broadway and film singer/actress Colleen Fitzpatrick plays a saloon singer at a sad-sack restaurant called the Blue Note, to which a depressed Detective Lieutenant Drebin repairs after seeing his former girlfriend Jane Spencer being wooed by the villain Quentin Hapsburg.